ALapinskas/jsge/docs/tutorials/how_to_do_animations.md

 ```
 4. Then add an animation event:
 ```
-this.fireball.addAnimation("startAnimation", [0,1,2,3], isLoop = false, circlesPerFrame = 1);
+this.fireball.addAnimation("startAnimation", [0,1,2,3], isLoop = false, cyclesPerFrame = 1);
 ```
 5. And start it, emitting the event:
 ```
 this.fireball.emit("startAnimation");
 ```
-This will run through the image indexes 0,1,2,3 on next render circles.
+This will run through the image indexes 0,1,2,3 on next render cycles.

 6. Adding 3d parameter as true will loop animation indexes:
 ```